Dyalog/ride/docs/introduction.md

 The RIDE has two main modes of use:

 - Providing a user interface to an interpreter engine (local or remote).

+    The RIDE is the recommended IDE for Dyalog on macOS or Linux (including the Raspberry Pi).
+In these environments, an application icon is provided to launch RIDE and an APL interpreter together.
+In this mode, the RIDE and the interpreter can be thought of as a single unit.
+Under Microsoft Windows, the native Dyalog IDE continues to provide the richest environment for the development of APL applications for Microsoft Windows users.

 - As a tool for managing connections to a collection of interpreter sessions.

+    In this mode, the RIDE-Dyalog Session dialog box is used to launch or connect to one or more interpreters.

+    !!!note
+        Although the RIDE can manage multiple concurrent Dyalog Sessions, each Dyalog Session can only be connected to a single instance of the RIDE at any one time.